 Individuals:

-For individual car owners, the ownership transfer process follows a relatively straightforward procedure:
+For individual car owners, the ownership transfer process follows an easy procedure:

 - Visit to Traffic and Licensing Department: Like any ownership transfer, individuals initiate the process by visiting the Traffic and Licensing Department in Sharjah.